-Variables At the elementary level, students By the intermediate level, students have learned to By high school, students are expected to Nature of the task Select the better of two options and offer a reason Explore and rate several options and offer a reasoned judgment Explore and rate multiple options from varying perspectives and offer a reasoned judgment Scope of application Select options involving everyday tasks at home and school Reach reasoned judgments on a wide range of issues and decision making opportunities Reach reasoned judgments on a wide range of controversial topics involving conflicting options Complexity Select from simple presented options on familiar topics Reach judgments that acknowledge competing claims that support each of the main options Reach judgments by exploring and assessing multiple possible options from various group and disciplinary perspectives Performance levels I option and otter a Explore options in an open- minded manner, assess the relevance, importance and adequacy of support for each argument, and offer carefully- argued conclusion, supported with multiple evidence-based arguments and counter- arguments
+Variables At the elementary level, students By the intermediate level, students have learned to By high school, students are expected to Nature of the task Select the better of two options and offer a reason Explore and rate several options and offer a reasoned judgment Explore and rate multiple options from varying perspectives and offer a reasoned judgment Scope of application Select options involving everyday tasks at home and school Reach reasoned judgments on a wide range of issues and decision making opportunities Reach reasoned judgments on a wide range of controversial topics involving conflicting options Complexity Select from simple presented options on familiar topics Reach judgments that acknowledge competing claims that support each the main options Reach judgments by exploring and assessing multiple possible options from various group and disciplinary perspectives Performance levels Select a plausible option and offer a relevant reason Explore options in an open-minded manner and support judgments with several plausible arguments and simple counter arguments Explore options in an open- minded manner, assess the relevance, importance and adequacy of support for each argument, and offer carefully- argued conclusion, supported with multiple evidence-based arguments and counter- arguments

-- Which individual or institutions are the most critical agents in bringing about resolution of x? - Weigh the arguments of those with various perspectives on the debate on global warming and determine the validity of each side's claims. - ✓ Which course of action would be fair to everyone who has a stake in this enterprise? - ✓ Evaluate the policy of multiculturalism. - ✓ Rank-order the criteria that should be used to evaluate the health of the economy. - ✓ Evaluate current technological developments in light of their impact on a sustainable future.
+- ✓ Which individual or institutions are the most critical agents in bringing about resolution of x? - ✓ Weigh the arguments of those with various perspectives on the debate on global warming and determine the validity of each side's claims. - ✓ Which course of action would be fair to everyone who has a stake in this enterprise? - ✓ Evaluate the policy of multiculturalism. - ✓ Rank-order the criteria that should be used to evaluate the health of the economy. - ✓ Evaluate current technological developments in light of their impact on a sustainable future.